 Choose pages and viewports

-Your scan tier controls the maximum number of pages.
+Your scan type and account plan control the maximum number of rendered pages.
 The scan form shows the page limit before you submit.

 Viewport choices control the device profile: